handsontable/hyperformula/docs/guide/contributing.md

 Visit [building](building.md) and [testing](testing.md) sections to
 get more info about these topics and check the list of commands you can run in this project.
-If you feel a bit lost check the `/i18n` folder in the project - all translations are kept just right there.
+Check the `/i18n` folder in the project - all translations are kept just right there.
 For the functions see the `interpreter/plugin` folder.
 Both of them are a good starting point.